1.3 Material Accounting Policies

 1.3.7 Financial Assets and Financial Liabilities Initial recognition and measurement

-Financial assets and financial liabilities are recognized are measured initially at fair value adjusted for transaction costs, except for those carried at fair value through profit or loss which are measured initially at fair value.
+Financial assets and financial liabilities are recognized measured initially at fair value adjusted for transaction costs, except for those carried at fair value through profit or loss which are measured initially at fair value.
 Trade receivables are recognized at their transaction value as the same do not contain significant financing component.
 Trade payables in respect of the amount due on account of goods or services purchased in the normal course of business and are recognized at their transaction value and services availed value as the same do not contain significant financing component.

 Non-derivative financial assets Subsequent measurement